 There are various means for evaluating these results.
 For example, the harmonic mean of accuracy and sensitivity, also called F1 score.
 In any case, it is clear that the importance attached to the result varies depending on the domain.
 For example, misdiagnosis on the existence of a tumor (not actually present) is not so bad.
 However, the non-recognition of a (actually existing) tumour for the life expectancy of the patient is very much so.

-Furthermore, a question naturally arises for the experienced tester.
-Which of the on-board tools from the area of quality assurance that he has been familiar with for many years are applicable here?
+Furthermore, the experienced tester naturally has another question: Which of the on-board quality assurance tools he has been familiar with for many years are applicable here?

 - Are white-box testing procedures useful at all, or is this more akin to the still controversial attempts to determine human intelligence?

 - Does it make sense to divide the test into different test stages as we know it from the V-model?
 For complex systems that hide one or more AI-based algorithms inside, this makes perfect sense.
 Does it also make sense for machine learning with a lot of intermediate layers?
 This leads in the direction of implementation explainability.

 - What do we actually look for in the test?
 Is it just a matter of the algorithm producing better results than its predecessor, or do we subdivide it a little more precisely?
 By functional tests and non-functional tests?
 What about IT security?
 Even minimal changes to the design of traffic signs can have an impact: if an autonomous vehicle interprets "30" on a kmH sign as "80" and wants to drive through the city with appropriate momentum.
 Equally disastrous can be the effects of inconsistent situations such as the stop sign on the highway.